TanselKahyaoglu/SignInWithAppleBefore13/README.md

-# Sign in with Apple Framework for before iOS 13
+# Sign in with Apple Framework before iOS 13

 ## About The Project

 This framework allows you to use Sign in with Apple before iOS 13.
 It uses <a href="https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_js/incorporating_sign_in_with_apple_into_other_platforms">Incorporating Sign in with Apple into Other Platforms</a> guides from Apple.
+This framework can only get a single-use authorization code.
+So, you should do all other operations on your application server.
 You can use this framework as a submodule.

 ## Getting Started